Zonz-Ly/Surfox/README.md

 When there is only one tab, the tab bar will hide automatically.
 Or you can place a tool icon (e.g., new tab button ) on the tab bar to keep it from hiding.

-If you want to place the 'Bookmarks toolbar items' on the Navigation Bar, make sure there is 'Flexible Space' on both sides of the address bar.
+If you want to place the 'Bookmarks toolbar items' on the navigation bar, make sure there is 'Flexible Space' on both sides of the URL bar.
 Otherwise, Firefox's bug may cause it to crash.
 If you're unlucky to encounter this issue, temporarily delete the `config.js` file, then open Firefox, adjust the navigation bar layout, and restore the `config.js` file.

 It is recommended to disable updates (default) as new versions are likely to adjust the browser's UI structure, causing the unadapted Surfox to stop working.
 If you need to enable updates, open the `autoconfig.js` file, delete the line `pref("app.update.channel", "");` then save.